PaulKinlan/paul.kinlan.me/content/2016-06-02-shadowdom-progressive-enhancement.md

 I set out some goals for what I wanted to achieve:

 * It needs to progressive.
-Something "semantically" correct should happen if the user has a) no Javascript, or b) is using a browser that doesn't support Web Components (I don't really want to shim or polyfill anything at the moment).
+Something "semantically" correct should happen if the user has a) no JavaScript, or b) is using a browser that doesn't support Web Components (I don't really want to shim or polyfill anything at the moment).
 * It would need to be customizeable so that it fits the theme of any site.
 * It needs to show the user the current URL, allow them to edit it and navigate if the user wants